Raspberry PI OS Lite: Headless Install, Setup and Configure

 More about Raspberry PI OS

-The Raspberry PI Foundation released 3 different OS versions (you can also compare them in Raspberry PI OS Desktop vs Lite article), all based on the same Linux distribution (Debian).
+The Raspberry PI Foundation released 3 different OS versions (you can also compare them in Raspberry PI OS Desktop vs Lite article).
+All of them are based on the same Linux distribution (Debian).

 Sometimes, Raspberry PI kits come with NOOBS pre-installed inside an SD card, but you can also choose to install directly a minimal core and use it from your external PC by SSH with only a command line.

 In February 2022, Raspberry PI Foundation finally released its official 64-bit OS release.
 So, from this date, you can choose between the common 32-bit distribution and the new 64-bit one.
-Please note that you are forced to use a 32-bit image if you have Raspberry PI 1, Raspberry PI 2 and Raspberry PI Zero computer boards, as their CPU relies on armhf architecture and it doesn’t support the 64-bit instruction set.
+Please note that you are forced to use a 32-bit image if you have Raspberry PI 1, Raspberry PI 2 and Raspberry PI Zero computer boards.
+This is because their CPU relies on armhf architecture and it doesn’t support the 64-bit instruction set.
 Newer Raspberry PI computer boards (including Raspberry PI Zero 2) can use both the 32 and 64 bit images.

 With Raspberry PI Imager software, you don’t need to download the OS image to your PC.
 But if you need to download the image, you can get the 2 distributions with the following links: